Eco-Flow/synteny/README.md

 Simply click this link: https://gitpod.io/#https://github.com/chriswyatt1/jcvi-nextflow

-Then login in to Github, which will open up an environment to run the code, using the same command listed above (nextflow...) .
+Then login in to Github, which will open up an environment to run the code, using the same command listed above (nextflow...).

+`nextflow run main.nf -profile docker -bg -resume --input data/Example.csv`

 # How to run with local wasp genomes.